Where?

 - Zarathustra Brady (Free spirit)

-- Johanna Beate Brunar (TU Wien)
+- Johanna Brunar (TU Wien)

-- Lorenzo Ciardo (University of Oxford)
+- Lorenzo Ciardo (TU Graz)

 - Leonid Dorochko (Jagiellonian University)